nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/index.md

 !!!
 Prerequisites
     This tutorial requires some expertise in biology and fundamental genetics.
-    We also assume very basic knowledge of the Unix Shell; the user must be comfortable with finding and opening the Mac Terminal window, navigating to specific directories and running pre-scripted commands in the terminal.
+    We also assume very basic knowledge of the Unix shell; the user must be comfortable with finding and opening the Mac Terminal window, navigating to specific directories and running pre-scripted commands in the terminal.

 **Table of contents**